Ismail Chirine: Early life and education

-Chirine was born in Alexandria on 17 October 1919 to Hussein Chirine (died 1934) and Princess Amina Bahrouz Fadel (1886–1947).
-His mother married Ali Rateb from Alexandria, and his father married Gulsun Hanem Aflaton.
-His uncle was the governor of Cairo.
+Chirine was born in Alexandria on 17 October 1919 to Hussein Chirine Pasha (died 1934) and Princess Amineh Bahrouz Fazil (1886–1947), a member of a cadet branch of the Egyptian royal family.
+After their divorce, his mother married Ali Rateb, from Alexandria, and his father married Gulsun Hanem Aflaton.
+His uncle and guardian was the governor of Cairo.
 From the age of 12, Chirine preferred to live with his aunt Zeinab Chirine, wife of Haidar Pasha.

 He was educated at Victoria College in Alexandria, Great Chesterfield College and Trinity College, Cambridge.

 Career

 Chirine assumed different public posts in Egypt.
 When Chirine returned from the United Kingdom he firstly worked for the Bank El Ahly El Masry.
 Later he became an officer in the army, where his proficiency in the English language was useful during negotiations in the 1948 Arab–Israeli War, together with Rahmani Bey who later became ambassador to Czechoslovakia.
 Chirine became colonel in the army.
 He was a member of Egypt's delegation to the 1949 Armistice Agreements in Rhodes.
 In 1948, he served as secretary of Egyptian delegation to the United Nations.
 Then he acted as aide-de-champ of King Farouk.
 In 1949 he served as the press officer for the cabinet.

-He briefly became defense minister of Egypt just before the Egyptian Revolution in 1952.
+He was appointed Defense Minister of during the reign of King Farouk, Chirine was the last Defense Minister of Kingdom of Egypt.

+In 1940s Chirine became the first to hold the position of Vice President of Zamalek SC.